-- 2.1.1 To complete a refresh of the Joint Recycling and Waste Management Strategy (JRWMS) following the outcome of the Strategic Review. - 2.1.2 To implement the actions identified in the Re-Use Strategy for 2016/17. - 2.1.3 To support the delivery of the JRWMS by working with partners and stakeholders to promote waste management in line with the Waste Hierarchy.
+2.1.1 To complete a refresh of the Joint Recycling and Waste Management Strategy (JRWMS) following the outcome of the Strategic Review and maintain annual environmental monitoring of the Strategy.

+- 2.1.2 To implement the actions identified in the Re-Use Strategy for 2017/18. - 2.1.3 To contribute to cutting waste and greenhouse gas emissions associated with food and drink by at least 20% per person by 2020 (Courtauld target). - 2.1.4 To support the delivery of the JRWMS by working with partners and stakeholders to promote waste management in line with the Waste Hierarchy.